kytschi/maddy-mo/README.md

 **Don't use something like `admin` or `root` be creative!**

 Next from the `settings` set the various folders and commands to match your server setup.

-The `CRON output folder` is where a cron file is generated to allow you to run a cron to trigger `Maddy Mo` to automatically scan.
-Make sure your webserver user has write permissions to the `CRON output folder` folder.

-**Make sure that the webserver user can read those webserver log files also.**